inciteful-xyz/inciteful-blog/_posts/2021-10-08-testing-mag-replacements.md

 3. The most citations in the index
 4. et al

 For my purposes, I'm most interested in a combination of 2 and 3.
 I don't care if the index has a ton of stuff that is not academic in nature and given the service Inciteful provides, I want to have the papers which are in the index to have the best citation coverage possible.
+Also, while patent data from MAG/The Lens is currently in my index, and it is nice to have, it [doesn't seem terribly important](https://twitter.com/Inciteful_xyz/status/1438811333265330183) to my users.

 ## The Test

 The main part of the test is going to be evaluating the coverage portion.
 Being data aggregators each of them get their data from a different set of sources and integrate them into a coherent database in their own way.
-As of now I am testing this by randomly selecting 100,000 MAG ids out of the latest data dump (2021-08-30), pulling the data from Mag, The Lens, and Semantic Scholar using their respective APIs.
+I am testing their "coverage" by randomly selecting 100,000 MAG ids out of the data dump from 2021-08-30, then pulling the data from Mag, The Lens, and Semantic Scholar using their respective APIs.
 From there I am comparing the results from each service.
 Focusing specifically on if the paper was found, and if so, the citation and reference counts.
 The data was pulled from the APIs on 2021-09-29.
-Since Inciteful is most concerned about making connections between papers, that is what I will be focusing on and making conclusions about.
+Since Inciteful is most concerned about making connections between papers, I will be focusing on citations and making conclusions about the services based on that coverage.
 You may read the results differently.

 There is also a big hole in this test, the academic literature that never made it into MAG.
-A future test could include randomly pulling data from other sources such as CrossRef but for now since MAG is the [largest database outside of Google Scholar](https://link.springer.com/article/10.1007/s11192-020-03690-4) this was the best I could do for now.
+A future test could include randomly pulling data from other sources such as CrossRef but for now, since MAG is the [largest database outside of Google Scholar](https://link.springer.com/article/10.1007/s11192-020-03690-4), this was the best I could do without adding a bunch of extra work.
+## Summary Data

-I'm going to drop a bunch of numbers on you so you now so you can draw your own conclusions.
+I'm going to drop a bunch of numbers so you can draw your own conclusions.
 I've also posted the sqlite database with the raw numbers so you can do your own queries.

-## Summary Data

 The first table is simple summary data cut a few different ways.
 The first column of data is all of the items we found in Inciteful.
 It doesn't equal 100k exactly because I did the random number generation from the ID database I maintain.
 This database contains all of the historical IDs as well as the current ones.
 Over time MAG drops items from it's DB for various reasons.
 So in this instance ~3.7% of the IDs in my database were dropped by MAG.
 The second and third columns filter results to only those papers found by The Lens and Semantic Scholar respectively.
 The fourth column filters down to papers which have any sort of citation data from any source.
 The final is non-patent papers with citation data, as those are the papers I'm most interested in.